Without Prejudice

 Quotes from interviews:

--"The opposition talks a lot, but does little real action.
-It seems useless, and I have lost interest"
+-"The opposition talks a lot but does little real action.
+It seems useless, and I’ve lost interest"

 Aggressive rhetoric and conflicts (5%)